 The SQL Server transport detects incorrect definition of the

 Table [dbo].[SampleEndpoint] stores headers in a non Unicode-compatible column (varchar).

-If this log event is written to the log file then read the following guidance on how to upgrade the queue table schema.
+If this log event is written to the log file, the following guidance describes how to upgrade the queue table schema.

 Headers column definition on existing queue tables needs to be updated manually using the following SQL statement for every queue table managed by a given endpoint:

 declare @queueTableName nvarchar(max) = N'...' declare @sql nvarchar(max) = N'alter table ' + @queueTableName + N' alter column Headers nvarchar(max) not null'; exec sp_executesql @sql;